Have you ever been in a meeting where a topic comes up and the conversation becomes:

 For example, I met with one management team who had made great strides with their strategy but had one sticky problem which they could not resolve.
 It was a source of unresolved argument amongst them.
 It came as no surprise to me to recognise that there were two quite different diagnoses of the situation held by two separate parts of the team.
 Unless they agreed on the frame or diagnosis of the problem, their strategy to resolve it, their action plan, their resources investments, let alone any measures would have to wait.
 All was held up by a difference in the characterisation or frame of the problem.
 Agreeing a diagnosis, even as a temporary expedient, would help to unblock the argument and allow progress.

-Make a point if identifying and pointing out the frame of a point of view
+Make a point of identifying and pointing out the frame of a point of view

-Merely identifying the different frames in use will dramatically improve the quality of thinking and conversation in a team
+There is a simple lesson here.
+Merely by identifying the different frames in use, by different people, you will dramatically improve the quality of thinking and conversation in a team.

 So, how we frame a decision precedes decision making.
 Making the frame explicit improves the quality of conversation and decision making.